gbgabiola/100DaysOfCode/r1-log.md

 ## Day 79: October 16, Tuesday
 **Today's Progress**: Not feeling well, but still I code in learn-co and done some Applied Visual Design in FCC.

+## Day 80: October 17, Wednesday
+**Today's Progress**: Finish Applied VIsual Design and started Applied Accessibility in FCC.
+Done some objects and arrays data structure in learn-co.

 <!-- ## Day 00: Month 00, Whatday
 **Today's Progress**: